 from NARROW ESCAPES AND QUIET EXCURSIONS

-om Chapter 10 -- Running the Rapids on Radar
+From Chapter 10 -- Running the Rapids on Radar

 We motor out.
 As we come closer the fog expands.
 White and light filled it closes around